devadhathanc/Projekt-crdi/README.md

-- Hi, This Devadhathan
+- Hi, This Devadhathan,
-get me ready with a PC (4090ti). jk⚰️😁.
+- get me ready with a PC (4090ti). jk⚰️😁.